rfjakob/gocryptfs/README.md

 * First release
 * On-disk format 0

-See https://github.com/rfjakob/gocryptfs/releases for the release dates and associated tags.
+See https://github.com/rfjakob/gocryptfs/tags for the release dates and associated git tags.